aimee-mcneil-melville/ToDo-Full-Stack/packages/query-em-all/README.md

 ### 1. Fetching a list of Pokémon from the API
 - [ ] As a user, I want to see a list of the first generation of Pokémon so that I can see what Pokémon there are

-  - In `<PokemonList>` use `useQuery` and `fetchAllPokemon` to render a list of Pokémon (just the names)
+  - In `<PokemonList>` use `useQuery` and `fetchPokemonGeneration` to render a list of Pokémon (just the names)
   <details style="padding-left: 2em">
     <summary>More about fetching Pokémon</summary>

-    - `fetchAllPokemon` takes a `generation` parameter, which is a number between 1 and 9, in this case, we want to fetch the first generation of Pokémon, so we can pass `1`
+    - `fetchPokemonGeneration` takes a `generation` parameter, which is a number between 1 and 9, in this case, we want to fetch the first generation of Pokémon, so we can pass `1`
-    - `useQuery` takes a key (a string) and a function that returns a promise (`fetchAllPokemon`, in this case) and returns an object with a `data` property, which will eventually contain data returned by the promise
+    - `useQuery` takes a key (a string) and a function that returns a promise (`fetchPokemonGeneration`, in this case) and returns an object with a `data` property, which will eventually contain data returned by the promise

     Read more about [keys](https://tanstack.com/query/latest/docs/react/guides/query-keys) and [queries](https://tanstack.com/query/latest/docs/react/guides/queries) in the [React Query docs](https://tanstack.com/query/latest/docs/react).
   </details>